petro-kushchak/homebridge-homepod-radio/README.md

 # Ride The Lightning, 1984
 For Whom The Bell Tolls.mp3
 ```
-Comments starting with `#` and empty lines are ignored.
+Note: Comments starting with `#` and empty lines are ignored.

 ### Webhook for audio file playback